Harry McGinnis - Head Coach

 A native of Ft.
 Wayne, Ind., Harry McGinnis enters his 27th. year as head coach at Triton College.
 A four-year letterman for Concordia High School, his collegiate career took place at nearby Concordia University in River Forest, Ill.
 While there, he was a four-time N.A.I.A. national qualifier and was inducted into their Hall of Fame in October 2003.

 After completing his undergraduate degree, McGinnis was the head coach at Luther North (1978-80) and Holy Cross (1980-87) high schools.
 During that time, he coached one state qualifier, hosted and coached culture exchange teams versus New Zealand, Germany and Japan, and was an assistant coach with the 1996 Illinois Junior National Greco team.
 Also during this time, McGinnis completed his master’s degree in exercise physiology at the University of Illinois at Chicago.

-McGinnis has served as secretary/treasurer of the NJCAA Coaches Association from 2001-2003 and 2005-2010, Midwest Region representative since 1994, Hall of Fame Committee member since 1995 and served as chairman of that committee from 2002-11.
+McGinnis has served as secretary/treasurer of the NJCAA Coaches Association from 2001-2003 and 2005-2010, Midwest Region representative since 1994, Hall of Fame Committee member since 1995 and served as chairman of that committee from 2002-2011.
 In 2008 Harry was voted by his peers as the NJCAA Wrestling Coaches Associations Man-of-the-Year.
-Also, in 2014, McGinnis was voted into the NJCAA Region 4 Hall of Fame.
+In 2014, McGinnis was voted into the NJCAA Region 4 Hall of Fame.